 The role of the Remuneration Committee is:

-The committee shall consist of the Chair and Vice Chair of the Corporation, plus one member of the Corporation (excluding staff or student members).
+The Committee shall consist of the Chair and Vice Chair of the Board, plus two members of the Board (excluding staff or student members).

-The Principal will be in attendance except for when his/her salary or performance is being considered by the committee.
+The Chief Executive will be in attendance except for when his/her salary or performance is being considered by the committee.

-The Clerk to the Corporation shall be in attendance (except when his/her salary is being considered by the committee) and be responsible for:
+The Director of Governance will be in attendance (except when his/her salary is being considered by the committee) and will be responsible for:

 - advising the committee on matters in relation to the Instruments and Articles of Government and other associated regulations;

-- taking the minutes of the meetings (notes will be taken by the Principal when the Clerk’s salary or performance is being discussed).
+taking the minutes of the meetings (notes will be taken by the Chief Executive when the Director of Governance’s salary or performance is being discussed).

 The committee will meet once per year, usually in November.